ManasB17/Research-paper_learning/Retrieval_meets_large_context_LLMs.md

 ![table](./Images/retriever.png)

+---

 ### Result
-The answered two question through this paper;

-1. Retrieval-augmentation versus long context window, which one is better for downstream tasks?
-2. Can both methods be combined to get the best of both worlds?

 The result answered this both question

 - The paper discusses the performance of different models, specifically GPT-43B and Llama2-70B, in tasks that require understanding of long context.
 - The authors found that models without retrieval performed poorly, especially at a 4k sequence length, because valuable text gets truncated due to the context window of the foundation models.
 - However, when retrieval was incorporated, there was a significant improvement in performance, with Llama2-70B showing a larger benefit from incorporating context through retrieval compared to GPT-43B

+### Conclusion

+The answered two question through this paper;
+1. Retrieval-augmentation versus long context window, which one is better for downstream tasks?
+2. Can both methods be combined to get the best of both worlds?